 I’ve been a fan of Glossier since its inception.
 I’ve been a rep for almost a year, so if you ever have doubts about my genuine recommendations, feel free to search for old posts about Glossier products prior to 2017 and you’ll see just how much I love this brand prior to ever making a $1 off it.

-OK, rant over.
-Now on to my Lidstar review…
+OK, now on to my Lidstar review…

 I have give credit when credit is due.
-Glossier knows how to hype a new makeup product, specifically Lidstar—a creamy eyeshadow designed to light up eyelids in a non-glittery way.
+Glossier knows how to hype a makeup product, specifically Lidstar—a creamy eyeshadow designed to light up eyelids in a non-glittery way.
 I’m not sure I would’ve been inclined to purchase this had I not spent the last month or so trying to decode what Beyonce was wearing on the red carpet of the Grammys.
 The FOMO is real, y’all.

-Glossier launched six “eye glow” shades:
+Lidstar has six “eye glow” shades:

 Lily (sheer lilac)